Family Law Frequently Asked Questions (FAQs)

 Have More Questions?
 Get A Free Consultation!

 Family law is complicated.
 With a free initial consultation, you get the chance to walk through your situation with an experienced attorney and ask any questions that are unique to your case.
 I always offer sound and actionable legal advice and never stretch the truth just to gain your business.
-Call my office at 203-883-4506 or toll-free at to get started.
+Call my office at 203-883-4506 to get started.